-Many Jews may be surprised to learn that Islam as preached by Muhammad was the same religion preached by Abraham , as well as of all other prophets mentioned in the Torah and the Bible.
+Islam as preached by Muhammad was the same religion preached by Abraham , as well as of all other prophets mentioned in the Torah and the Bible.
 Muslims honor all the prophets of the Jews - Abraham, Jacob, Joseph, Moses, David and Solomon (peace be upon them all) among others - as their own prophets.

 Here is how Allah ordered Muhammad to follow the religion of the Patriarch Abraham :